beetsuu/WatchSync/README.md

     PostgreSQL 16 (Database)
 ```

 The frontend is a static React build served by nginx with SPA routing.
 The backend is a containerized ASP.NET Core API using multi-stage Docker builds.
+Authentication uses ASP.NET Core Identity with JWT tokens.
 Both run on the same server, orchestrated by Coolify, with Traefik as reverse proxy handling TLS termination.

 ## Running Locally